 Yes, I'm fiercely independent, resilient, ambitious, and proud; I've had to be.
 I can be a handful.
 But I think you'll find that I'm also one of the warmest, most caring, compassionate and supportive people you'll ever meet.

 If you're interested, say hi!
 Believe it or not, meaningful interaction is actually possible on here.
-Let's go somewhere together, and I'll give you a reason to let go of your cynicism.

 Looking forward to meeting you,